connorryanbaker/slaq/README.md

 #### Future Updates
 * Live notifications
-* "Appearances" (that little green dot indicating a user is online")
+* "Appearances" (that little green dot indicating a user is online)